finbox/finbox.github.io/_posts/2014-09-03-standing-out-as-a-freelancer.md

 ### Broken links

 Yep… you listed a webpage and all I found was a 404 page.
 Maybe you misspelled it, and if I just looked at the link, I would figure it out.
-Unfortunately, I have plenty of other responses to consider and this poor first impression means you’re out.
+Unfortunately, I have plenty of other responses to consider, and this poor first impression means you’re out.

 ### Reader fatigue

 ![alt text](/images/posts/reader_fatigue.png "Huge block of text")

 Look at that response.
-Yes, there are probably a LOT of good words in there, but all I see is gigantic blocks of text.
+Yes, there are probably a LOT of good words in there, but all I see are gigantic blocks of text.
 Immediately, my mind becomes lazy and if I even read your email&mdash;which I probably won’t&mdash;I do so grudgingly.

 Use of appropriate whitespace can go a long way in crafting your response.
 This too can be taken to an extreme if your email starts to grow too tall.
 The real lesson here is don’t try to cram so much into your email that it is discarded before it’s begun.